surface-security/surface/surface/sca/README.md

 `python manage.py resync_sbom_repo`

 #### Check for public dependencies
-In order to mark a dependency as internal or public we use multiple repoistories to check it's existence \
+In order to mark a dependency as internal or public we use multiple repositories to check it's existence \
 `python manage.py check_public_dependencies`

 #### Check if Dependencies are EndofLife